India–Japan relations: Cultural relations

 Japan and India have strong cultural ties, based mainly on Japanese Buddhism, which remains widely practised through Japan even today.
 The Japan–India Association was founded in 1903.
 The two nations announced 2007, the 50th anniversary year of the Indo-Japan Cultural Agreement, as the Indo-Japan Friendship and Tourism-Promotion Year, holding cultural events in both the countries.
 One such cultural event is the annual Namaste India Festival, which started in Japan over twenty years ago and is now the largest festival of its kind in the world.
 At the 2016 festival, representatives from Onagawa town performed, as a sign of appreciation for the support the town received from the Indian Government during the Great East Japan Earthquake.
 The Indian National Disaster Response Force (NDRF) team had been dispatched in Onagawa for its first overseas mission and conducted search and rescue operations for missing people.
+Little World Museum of Man, an open-air museum and amusement park near Inuyama, Japan features a Tharavad, a traditional Indian house from the state of Kerala.

 Starting 3 July 2014, Japan has been issuing multiple entry visas for the short term stay of Indian nationals.